 Data subject rights

-- Request access to personal information (commonly known as a “data subject access request”).
+- Request access to the personal information that we hold about you (commonly known as a “data subject access request”).

 - Request the transfer of personal information to another party.

-If a person wishes to make a request on any of the above grounds, they should contact the Membership and Office Manager on the telephone number or email address provided above.
+If you wish to make a request on any of the above grounds, you should contact the Membership and Office Manager.
 Please note that, depending on the nature of the request, Friends of the Earth Scotland may have good grounds for refusing to comply.
-If that is the case, the person making the request will be given an explanation.
+If that is the case, you will be given an explanation by Friends of the Earth Scotland.

 Data subject access requests